CFD tips for a traditional windmill environment

 shear stress transport (SST) model [Blocken, 2015, page 229].

-Recommendation: minimally standard k-ε mode, while RNG and
+Recommendation: minimally standard k-ε model, while RNG

-environment (assuming that a mill is a tall person;-) [Gool, 2025,
+PWC (high Re number) environment (assuming that a mill is a tall

 LBM solvers would allow

 a good time vayring solution of the wind mill environment.
-No experience has been gained yet with this.

 Atmosphere conditions